core-wg/oscore/draft-ietf-core-object-security.md

 * CoAP response (OSCORE message): 0x64446dd30000acc5d008ffe4e8c28c41c8f31ca56eec24f6c71d94eacbcdffdc6d (33 bytes)

-###  Test Vector 6: OSCORE Response with Partial IV, Server
+##  Test Vector 6: OSCORE Response with Partial IV, Server

+This section contains a test vector for a 2.05 Content response protected with OSCORE.
+The unprotected response has payload "Hello World!" and no options.
+The protected response does not contain a kid, but contains a  Partial IV.

 CoAP unprotected response: 0x644549c60000f2a7ff48656c6c6f20576f726c6421 (21 bytes)